rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 1. Implicit Mapping can handle any type of objects other than number.

-   Consider a function `g(str)` that takes a string and returns a result after converting alphabet characters in the string to upper case.
+   Consider a function `g(str:string):map` that takes a string and returns a result after converting alphabet characters in the string to upper case.
    When you call it with a single value, it will return one result.